 Adverts of the time were advising women to gain weight with products such as ironised yeast with slogans such as’Skinny Girls Don’t have Oomph!
 Skinny Girls are not Glamour Girls’, in stark contrast to today’s commercials promoting products and diets to lose weight.
 Despite the quite dramatic increase in size averages over the years, we can still achieve the Monroe shape with the right underwear.

 “Your clothes should be tight enough to show you’re a woman but loose enough to show you’re a lady.” – Marilyn.

-The great thing about retro style lingerie, as opposed to wearing actual vintage, is that today’s fabrics are a lot more comfortable to wear than those the originals were made of.
+The great thing about vintage lingerie, as opposed to wearing ‘actual vintage’, is that today’s fabrics are a lot more comfortable to wear than those the originals were made of.
 The majority of patterns are based on authentic styles but with the use of polyamide, nylon and Lycra / Elastane coupled with the use of more flexible boning in waspies, waist cinchers and corsets, the finished garment is not as ‘rigid’ as the cotton / rayon of the past.